kingborehaha/Bore-Param-Comparison/README.md

 ## Changes
 ### v1.2.4
-* Added option to import row names from paramdex.
+* Added option to import row names from Paramdex.
 * Added ParamDefs to handle Elden Ring v1.08 changes.
-* Fixed output file not being opened in windows explorer properly.
+* Fixed output file not being opened in windows explorer when prompted.
 ### v1.2.3
 * Added function to drag & drop files over old/new param UI elements to load them.
 * Fixed multi-line logging not putting 1st change on a new line.